burnnat/hymns-of-the-faith/content/session-02/week-15/draft.md

 salt of the earth unite
 and strive as one to show God's ways with all His pow'r and might.
-With one strong voice, together claim, the promise of the King: that He will surely see you through, to grow, rejoice, and sing.
+With one strong voice, together claim the promise of the King: that He will surely see you through, to grow, rejoice, and sing.